List of formations in American football: 3–4 defense

 This is the base defense of some teams.
 It consists of three defensive linemen, four linebackers, and four defensive backs (two safeties, two corners).
 The advantage is that while 4 players still usually rush the line, the quarterback can be less sure of which of the 4 linebackers will join the 3 linemen.
 This formation sacrifices some size (of linemen) for speed (of linebackers), but coaches choosing to utilize this formation as their base defense typically choose larger players in the front 7 to make up for the shortage of size.
 In this formation, the single tackle usually lines up directly over the "nose" of the ball, and is often called the "nose guard" or "nose tackle".
+The "Nose Tackle" is still a DT (Defensive Tackle) with a different name.
 In this formation, the linemen often line up directly in front of the offensive line, while the linebackers "shoot the gaps".
 There is also a variation of this defense called the 3-4 under defense.
 This defense is a one gap version of the 3–4 defense.

 2–5 defense

+The 2-5 defense consists of two defensive linemen, five linebackers, and four defensive backs (two safety, two corners).
 In this variation of the 3–4, known also as the "3–4 eagle", the nose guard is removed from play and in his place is an extra linebacker, who lines up on the line where the nose guard would be, sometimes slightly behind where the nose guard would be.
 It allows defenses more flexibility in man to man coverages and zone blitzes.
 It was created by Los Angeles Rams defensive coordinator Fritz Shurmur, and evolved from Buddy Ryan's 46 defense.
 Shurmur created the defense in part to take advantage of the pass rush abilities of Kevin Greene, a defensive end sized linebacker.
 The "eagle" in the formation's name comes from the late 1940s-early 1950s Philadelphia Eagles coached by Greasy Neale.

 The original Eagle defense was a 5–2 arrangement, with five defensive linemen and two linebackers.
 In Neale's defense, as in Shurmur's variation, the nose tackle could also drop into pass coverage, thus Shurmur's use of the Eagle defense name.